ldutoit/eDNA_team_code/reciprocalblast.md

 ### Reciprocal Blast.md

+## The idea

+*summarised by your favorite LLM friend*

+The idea of “reciprocal BLAST” is a bit different from when you’re comparing full genomes/proteomes for orthologs.
+Let me break it down:

+1. What you normally do with eDNA BLAST

+You take your short eDNA reads or assembled contigs.

+You run BLAST (usually blastn) against a reference database (e.g. NCBI nt, or a curated species database).

+The “best hit” gives you a candidate species or taxon for your sequence.

+This is a one-directional search: query → database.

+2. Where “reciprocal BLAST” comes in

+To strengthen the confidence of your taxonomic assignment, you can:

+BLAST your eDNA sequence (query) against the database → record best hit (e.g., species X).

+Take that best hit sequence from the database (species X reference).

+BLAST it back against your full query set (or your local database).

+If the best hit of species X is your original eDNA sequence, that’s a reciprocal best hit.

+This reduces the chance that your eDNA read is just matching to a conserved region shared across many species.

+## The Recipe

 1. Make a fasta file with your own sequences.
 Create a tab file called mysequencesdb.txt which is a tab delimited file of two columns.
 Here, db stands for database  All your sequence names in the first column (with a unique identifier, e.g. TA), all the squences themselves in the second one.
 No Headers.

 2. In R: